Denied Entry to Canada

 Some of the crimes preventing individuals from entering into Canada include animal cruelty, break and enter, bribery, burglary, child abuse, credit card fraud, criminal contempt of court, cyberbullying, debit card fraud, domestic violence, drug possession, drug manufacturing and cultivation, drug distribution, drug trafficking, driving under the influence (DUI), driving while intoxicated (DWI), embezzlement, extortion, false imprisonment, forgery, fraud, harassment, hit & run, homicide, identity theft, insurance fraud, kidnapping, money laundering, murder, prostitution, rape, robbery, selling alcohol to a minor, sexual assault, shoplifting, solicitation, tax fraud, theft, trespassing, voluntary manslaughter.

-Team, The Visa Canada can help you to facilitate your trip to Canada, whether you are refused at Canadian Border or afraid of possible entry denial due to past criminal convictions or criminal records.
+Team, The Visa Canada can help you to facilitate your trip to Canada, whether you or your family members are refused entry to Canada at Canadian Border or afraid of possible entry denial due to past criminal convictions or criminal records.
 We are a certified immigration law firm and our Regulated Canadian Immigration Consultant has years of experience in dealing with complex immigration applications.